 What gas flow applications best suit thermal mass flow meters, and why?

-Read more to learn seven typical thermal mass flow meter applications.
+Read more about the fundamentals of thermal mass flow and seven applications.

-When specifying thermal mass flow technology, what are some key considerations end-users must consider to ensure the meter matches the application’s needs?
+When specifying thermal mass flow technology, what key considerations must end-users consider to ensure the meter matches the application’s needs?

 The end-user must have a complete understanding of the flowmeter’s use.
 To do so, the user should provide the flow meter manufacturer with the range of flow rates, temperature ranges, pressure, and gas composition (and gas composition changes if applicable), along with a description of the piping system, including the length of the pipe’s straight run and upstream disturbances.